-Pupils have created a read and breathe book swap box, which has been beautifully painted by the Arts Award students, to support our school’s reading focus.
-The box is already filling up with book donations.
+Pupils created a read and breathe book swap box, which has been beautifully painted by the Arts Award students, to support our school’s reading focus.
 Books will be shared via Covid rules until it’s safe to run the book swap fully.

 Our Year 8 students have been celebrating individuality and exploring wellbeing through their most recent art project, identity, with our Northumbria University PGCE art student.
 We felt this was especially important due to the increased exposure our pupils have had to the internet and social media during the recent lockdowns.
 Students have developed skills in mixed media, including photography, collage and graphite drawing.
 They have reflected on emotions, expressions, experiences, likes and dislikes and friendships to help with the choices they have made which links to SMSC.

-This December students at Newminster have created angel sculptures to put around the school and the school grounds.
-Angels are symbols of love, hope and strength and we hope that these will provide some extra Christmas smiles as the children and staff spot the angels around us.
-The angels have been adorned with positive hopes for 2021 which each class have agreed, written and tied to the sculptures.
-They are being showcased on social media using #newminsterangels.
+In December, students at Newminster, created angel sculptures which were put around the school and grounds.
+Angels are symbols of love, hope and strength and these provided some extra Christmas smiles as the children and staff spotted the angels around us.
+The angels were adorned with positive hopes for 2021 which each class agreed, wrote and tied to the sculptures.